Exclusive Supermask Subnetwork Training for Continual Learning: Introduction

 \section{Introduction}

-In artificial intelligence, the overarching goal is to develop autonomous agents that can learn to accomplish a set of tasks.
-Continual Learning (CL) \citep{ring1998child,thrun1998lifelong,kirkpatrick2017overcoming} is a key ingredient for developing agents that can accumulate expertise on new tasks.
-However, when a model is sequentially trained on tasks $t_1$ and $t_2$ with different data distributions, the model's ability to extract meaningful features for the previous task $t_1$ degrades.
-This loss in performance on the previously learned tasks, is referred to as \textit{catastrophic forgetting} (CF) \citep{mccloskey1989catastrophic,zhao1996incremental,thrun1998lifelong,goodfellow2013empirical}.
-Forgetting is a consequence of two phenomena happening in conjunction: (1) not having access to the data samples from the previous tasks, and (2) multiple tasks sequentially updating shared model parameters resulting in conflicting updates, which is called as \emph{parameter interference} \citep{mccloskey1989catastrophic}.
+Artificial intelligence aims to develop agents that can learn to accomplish a set of tasks.
+Continual Learning (CL) \citep{ring1998child,thrun1998lifelong} is crucial for this, but when a model is sequentially trained on different tasks with different data distributions, it can lose its ability to perform well on previous tasks, a phenomenon is known as \textit{catastrophic forgetting} (CF) \citep{mccloskey1989catastrophic,zhao1996incremental,thrun1998lifelong}.
+This is caused by the lack of access to data from previous tasks, as well as conflicting updates to shared model parameters when sequentially learning multiple tasks, which is called \emph{parameter interference} \citep{mccloskey1989catastrophic}.

-\looseness=-1 Recently, some CL methods avoid parameter interference by taking inspiration from the \textit{Lottery Ticket Hypothesis} \citep{frankle2018lottery} and \textit{Supermasks} \citep{zhou2019deconstructing} to exploit the expressive power of sparse subnetworks. \citet{zhou2019deconstructing} observed that the number of sparse subnetwork combinations is large enough (combinatorial) that even within randomly weighted neural networks, there exist \textit{supermasks} that achieve good performance.
+\looseness=-1 Recently, some CL methods avoid parameter interference by taking inspiration from the \textit{Lottery Ticket Hypothesis} \citep{frankle2018lottery} and \textit{Supermasks} \citep{zhou2019deconstructing} to exploit the expressive power of sparse subnetworks.
+Given that we have a combinatorial number of sparse subnetworks inside a network, \citet{zhou2019deconstructing} noted that even within randomly weighted neural networks, there exist certain subnetworks known as \textit{supermasks} that achieve good performance.
 A supermask is a sparse binary mask that selectively keeps or removes each connection in a fixed and randomly initialized network to produce a subnetwork with good performance on a given task.
 We call this the subnetwork as \textit{supermask subnetwork} that is shown in Figure \ref{fig:method}, highlighted in red weights.
 Building upon this idea, \citet{supsup} proposed a CL method, \textit{SupSup}, which initializes a network with fixed and random weights and then learns a different supermask for each new task.
 This allows them to prevent catastrophic forgetting (CF) as there is no parameter interference (because the model weights are fixed).